willianantunes/willianantunes.com/content/blog/2022/05/2022-05-22-rundeck-playground-environment-on-kubernetes.md

   - kind
   - postgresql
 ---
 Shorter incidents?
 Fewer escalations?
-That's something you can only understand playing the real thing.
+That's something you can only understand playing with the real thing.
 So let's see Rundeck in action on Kubernetes!
 By the way, we'll use [Rundeck Kubernetes Plugin](https://github.com/rundeck-plugins/kubernetes) to run our jobs on pods.

 **A very important notice:** You can always stick with Helm, but [there is no official chart](https://github.com/rundeck/rundeck/issues/6619).
-You can use the [deprecated one](https://github.com/helm/charts/tree/master/incubator/rundeck) or [another](https://github.com/EugenMayer/helm-charts) that's been trying to be up to date.
-However, I think it's crucial to comprehend the whole thing behind the curtain.
+You can use the [unofficial chart which is deprecated](https://github.com/helm/charts/tree/master/incubator/rundeck) or [the version](https://github.com/EugenMayer/helm-charts) that's been updated by the community.
+However, I think it's crucial to comprehend the details behind the curtain.

 ## What you need to have before going on

 We'll use [kind](https://kind.sigs.k8s.io/) to create our local Kubernetes clusters.
-The nodes will run on [Docker](https://docs.docker.com/get-docker/), so you'll need it too.
+The nodes will run on [Docker](https://docs.docker.com/get-docker/), so you'll need that too.
 Finally, we'll run some commands to deploy manifests on K8S using [kubectl](https://kubernetes.io/docs/tasks/tools/).
 I have [this script](https://github.com/willianantunes/personal-environment/blob/92d4ba18bfd244cbfa9c5812b4c74a41f6c94a87/src/utils/must_have_packages.sh) where you can copy and paste exactly what you need.
 All things said, let's continue.

 ## Create a Rundeck image locally